The Printable Guide on this webpage gives you the most important things

 If you have extra time, you can drive another 40 minutes beyond Hana to the beautiful Pools of Ohe’o, also called Ohe’o Gulch and Palikea Stream.
 (This area was formerly called the Seven Sacred Pools, but there are more than seven and they are not sacred, since that was just a marketing term made up by a Hana hotel worker in the 1950’s.)
 There are several lovely waterfalls cascading into the series of natural pools, working their way down the mountain slope.
 A little further beyond here is Charles Lindbergh’s grave at Palapalo Hoomau Church, but it is not visible from the road and is difficult to find.

 If you drive to Hana (rather than taking a van tour), be SURE to take along the excellent "Hana CD Guide."
 Call 572‑0550 the day before you go, for directions on where to get it (at their booth by the Shell station on Dairy Road in Kahului, which you will pass on your way to the start of your trip to Hana).
 This is an audio CD that tells you what to see along the way.
 You play the CD in your car while you drive to Hana.
 You will see twice as many wonderful sights if you take this guide recording along.
 Another excellent CD to play on this trip is called R2H.
 Most other Hana CD's, other than those specific two, are not nearly as good.
+Another good choice is to get the GyPSy Guide app on your smartphone or tablet; it's an app that knows where you are as you drive the Road to Hana (or elsewhere on Maui), and automatically plays recorded information about each sight as you drive near each area.
 An excellent guidebook that includes color maps & photos, and describes where to find specific waterfalls and parks and scenic lookouts along the way, is Maui Revealed.
 For more details about this and other Maui guidebooks, see the Books section of this website at

 The day before you drive to Hana, call the Maui police at 808-244-6400 (or the Hana Branch at 808-248-8311) to find out whether there will be major road construction delays on the road to Hana.